Naima432/ZeroTrustTrafficAnalysis/README.md

 ### Running in Demo Mode
 If Snort is not running, the application automatically falls back to demo mode and shows sample alerts.
 This mode is useful for testing and presentations.

+## Batch Scripts for IDS and IPS
+Two batch scripts are provided to simplify starting Snort in IDS or IPS mode:

+IDS Mode (start_snort_ids.bat):

+Runs Snort in intrusion detection mode.
+Logs alerts to C:\Snort\log\alert.

+@echo off
+REM Start Snort in IDS mode
+snort.exe -i eth0 -c C:\Snort\etc\snort.conf -A console -l C:\Snort\log
+pause
+IPS Mode (start_snort_ips.bat):

+Runs Snort in intrusion prevention mode.
+Uses afpacket to actively block malicious traffic.

+@echo off
+REM Start Snort in IPS mode
+snort.exe -Q --daq afpacket --daq-var device=eth0 -c C:\Snort\etc\snort.conf -A console pause

+## How to Use Batch Scripts
+Place the batch files in the root directory of your project (e.g., ZeroTrustTrafficAnalysis).
+Ensure Snort's executable is in your PATH or use its full path in the script.
+Run the appropriate script by double-clicking it or executing it in the terminal.
+Running in IDS Mode
+Command:
+.\start_snort_ids.bat
+This mode passively monitors traffic and logs alerts to C:\Snort\log\alert.
+Running in IPS Mode
+Command:
+.\start_snort_ips.bat
+This mode actively blocks malicious traffic while monitoring and logging alerts.

 ### Building and Running the Application
 From the project root directory, run: